-Bitget Builders Surpasses 5000 Members, Reveals Plans to Expand
+Bitget Builders Surpasses 5000 Members, Reveals Plans To Expand

 Date

-(MENAFN- B2Press Online PR Service) Victoria, Seychelles- Bitget, the leading cryptocurrency exchange and Web3 company has announced the expansion of its global recruitment initiative, the Bitget Builders Program, which seeks to establish a dynamic network of global members in crypto.
+(MENAFN- B2Press) Victoria, Seychelles - Bitget, the leading Cryptocurrency exchange and Web3 company has announced the expansion of its global recruitment initiative, the Bitget Builders Program, which seeks to establish a dynamic Network of global members in crypto.
 The program is designed to drive crypto adoption worldwide by engaging influencers and key opinion leaders to introduce the next billion users into the digital asset ecosystem.
 Since its inception in June 2023, the initiative has successfully brought together over 5,000 participants from more than 55 countries, with over 1,300 actively contributing to Bitget's growth.

 Participants in the program play a significant role in Bitget's global expansion by organizing community events, promoting high-profile projects, and managing local engagement.
 These efforts have strengthened Bitget's brand presence and visibility across key regions.
 The initiative is open to community leaders, content creators, and crypto enthusiasts from across the globe, at par with Bitget's commitment to inclusivity and diversity.